fredgan/go-utils/README.md

 # go-utils

-This is a util lib for daily usage.
+This is a go util lib for daily use.

 ## Usage

 ```
-go mod download
+go get -u github.com/fredgan/go-utils
 ```

 ## Dependency